News & Events Feed

 By Senior Living

 The question on many seniors’ minds is when should they sell their forever home?
-A forever home, or sunset home, is the home you’ve raised a family in, hosted countless thanksgiving dinners, and built a lifetime’s worth of memories.
+A forever home, or sunset home, is the home you’ve raised a family in, hosted countless Thanksgiving dinners, and built a lifetime’s worth of memories.
 Seniors that put their homes up for sale could take a big step toward greater independence and peace of mind.
 Let’s look at some of the biggest reasons many seniors sell their forever home.

 Retirement and Changing Lifestyle